2025 InPEx workshop

 The third co-design and co-development workshop of Exa-DI on "Artificial Intelligence for HPC@Exscale"

-The Third co-design/co-development workshop of the Exa-DI project (Development and Integration) of the PEPR NumPEx was dedicated to “Artificial Intelligence for HPC@Exscale” targeting the two topics “Image analysis @ exascale” and “Data analysis and robust inference @ exascale”.
+The third co-design/co-development workshop of the Exa-DI project (Development and Integration) of the PEPR NumPEx was dedicated to “Artificial Intelligence for HPC@Exscale” targeting the two topics “Image analysis @ exascale” and “Data analysis and robust inference @ exascale”.
 It took place on October 2 and 3, 2024 at the Espace La Bruyère, Du Côté de la Trinité (DCT) in Paris.

 This face-to-face workshop brought together, for two days, Exa-DI members, members of the other NumPEx projects (Exa-MA: Methods and Algorithms for Exascale, Exa-SofT: HPC Software and Tools, Exa-DoST: Data-oriented Software and Tools for the Exascale and Exa-AToW: Architectures and Tools for Large-Scale Workflows), Application demonstrators (ADs) from various research and industry sectors and Experts to discuss advancements and future directions for integration of Artificial Intelligence into HPC/HPDA workflows at exascale targeting the two topics, “Large image analysis” and “Data analysis and robust inference”.